ableron/ableron/ableron-js/README.md

 - `requestTimeoutMs`
   - Default: `3000`
   - Timeout in milliseconds for requesting fragments.
-- `fragmentRequestHeadersToPass`
+- `requestHeadersPassThrough`
   - Default: `[Correlation-ID, X-Correlation-ID, X-Request-ID]`
-  - Request headers that are passed to fragment requests, if present.
+  - Request headers that are passed through to fragment requests, if present.<br>
+    These request headers are not considered to influence the response and thus will not influence caching.
 - `responseHeadersPassThrough`
   - Default: `[Content-Language, Location, Refresh]`
   - Response headers of primary fragments to pass through to the page response, if present.